Professional Doctorate in Counselling Psychology, MSc Psychological Therapies, Certificate in Counselling

 Issues worked with

-Aspergers, Bereavement, Drugs, Autism spectrum disorder, Body dysmorphic disorder (BDD), Bipolar, Social anxiety, Loneliness, Stress, Suicidal thoughts, Personality disorders, Alcohol, Addiction, Anxiety, Depression, Grief, Sexual matters, Loss, PTSD, Phobias, Self-esteem, Self-harm, OCD, Trauma.
+Bereavement, Drugs, Autism spectrum disorder, Body dysmorphic disorder (BDD), Social anxiety, Loneliness, Stress, Suicidal thoughts, Personality disorders, Alcohol, Addiction, Depression, Sexual matters, PTSD, Phobias, Self-harm, OCD, Trauma, Anxiety (Worries, Fears, Panic), Grief/Loss, Bipolar Disorder, Confidence/Self-esteem.

 Special interest areas